Mahler measure, motivic regulators and Dirichlet $L$-values: Introduction

-A priori, there is no clues for concerning what kind of algebraic properties the topological entropy admits in general, as it arises from the metric structures of dynamical system.
-However, it seems like a natural and interesting question in relation with measure-theoretic entropy and its applications to fractal dimension theory.

-Our Theorem \ref{thm:reg} and \ref{thm:motivic} give an algebraic characterisation for the topological entropy of the associated $\BZ^n$-action in cohomological terms with a closed form in terms of Dirichlet $L$-values, which is conjectured to be the transcendental numbers.
-Based on this, one can investigate certain transcendental properties of the dynamical invariants.
+A priori, there is no clue for what kind of algebraic properties the topological entropy admits in general, as it arises from metric structures of the dynamical system.
+However, it seems like a natural and interesting question in relation with fractal dimension theory.
+Our Theorem \ref{thm:reg} and \ref{thm:motivic} give an algebraic characterisation for the entropy of the associated $\BZ^n$-action in cohomological terms with a closed form in terms of Dirichlet $L$-values, which are conjectured to be transcendental.
+Based on this, we plan to study arithmetic properties of the dynamical invariants in the future. \end{remark}